 Basically whatever the locals catch or buy off of fishermen that morning!
 I ate a whole lot of white fish, rice, coconuts, and plantains.
 Visiting the San Blas Islands won’t be a culinary experience, but you’ll definitely be living off the land (and sea!).

-- You’ll be given choices of fish fillet, grilled or fried (entire) fish, mixed seafood, prawns (when available), and maybe some chicken.
+- Lunch and Dinner: You’ll be given choices of fish fillet, grilled or fried (entire) fish, mixed seafood, prawns (when available), and maybe some chicken.
 I had the fish fillet almost everyday for both lunch and dinner, and it was absolutely delicious (even on day 3).
 Sides of either rice or plantains are provided, with a mini salad of lettuce and a few slices of tomato.
 You’ll get used to the limited variety rather quickly.

 - Breakfast: no choices here, as everyone eats the same thing, although they switch it up a bit morning to morning.
 We had fried eggs and some sort of fried dough pancake one morning, and hard boiled eggs and potatoes the next.
 Wasn’t half bad!